-Small business competitive advantage today in some ways looks like it always has.
-In other ways, getting and keeping small business advantage today is a radically new ball game.
+Today, competitive advantage for small businesses, in some ways, looks like it always has.
+But in other ways, getting and keeping small business advantage today is a whole new ball game.
 Because of technology, small businesses can gain competitive advantage more easily by accessing global markets, finding new and better suppliers, and streamlining their financial processes with tools like QuickBooks and Veem.

 Before we take a look at some of the more recent ways small businesses are gaining advantage in a global economy, let’s take a look at some of the age-old secrets of how small businesses have been thriving for millennia.